 Go to the local parlor shop and flip through the flash tattoo books; you’ll find something that’ll catch your eye.
 You can also use this as inspiration to create something special and unique through a custom tattoo.

 The other option you have is to get a customized design based on your personal preferences.
 For custom tattoos, it’s best if you already have a general idea of what you want.
 Create a list of these themes and take them to a tattoo artist.
 They’ll be able to offer some guidance as to what you can get and show you examples of their previous work in their portfolio.
 Something might catch your eye and provide you with a fresh idea.

 Custom tattoos require more time and effort, but they give you the opportunity to brainstorm with your tattoo artist.
-Your artist is experienced and can provide you with a wealth of designs and patterns.
+Your artist is experienced and can provide you with a wealth of drawings, patterns and customized designs.
 They can be your most valuable asset — especially in the brainstorming phase.
 Booking a session for brainstorming is doable and can be helpful in generating ideas.

 Do Your Research

 The importance of research can’t be overemphasized.
 Getting a good tattoo requires a lot of preparation.
 Not only do you need to research designs, but you also need to explore different tattoo artists in your area.
 Each artist obviously has their own style, and some only offer specific designs.

 If you want a big tattoo, or a larger design with many smaller pieces within it, you’ll want to research how you can make it all fit together and flow.